Engineering STEAM Play Fort Kit Ideas For Kids

-Fort Magic Encourages STEAM Skills That Help a Developing Brain
+Fort Magic Encourages STEAM Skills That Help a Kid’s Developing Brain

 The prefrontal cortex is the part of your brain responsible for decision making, impulse control, emotions, and more.
 This part of your brain isn’t fully developed until around the age of 25 and how it develops largely relies on external stimuli, whether good or bad.
-Children exposed to the hands-on learning environment in maker play develop this portion of their brain faster and make healthy connections.
+Kids exposed to the hands-on learning environment in maker play develop this portion of their brain faster and make healthy connections.

-How to Use Fort Magic to Encourage Future Engineers
+How to Build and Use Fort Magic to Encourage Future Engineers

-There’s no better way to learn the technology behind architecture than with fort building.
-Learners will see how structures are engineered and use that knowledge for engineering STEAM play forts of their own creation.
-Here are some steps you can take to encourage your learners to engineer their own forts.
+There’s no better way to learn the technology behind architecture than to build a fort.
+Learners will see how structures are engineered and use that knowledge for engineering STEAM play forts building of their own creation.
+Here are some steps you can take to encourage your kids to engineer their own forts.

 1. Learn the Process for Fort Building with a Fort Magic Kit

-The first step is to introduce your learner to the process of fort building.
-Pick a simple design and get to work building the fort.
+The first step is to introduce your kids to the process of fort building.
+Pick a simple design and get to work to build the fort.
 Go over each step and explain everything.
 You can also point out the architectural design and why it works to produce a solid fort.

 You can go over things such as how a cube design only works if all the sides are equal in length.
 Or, if you’re building a taller fort why it’s important to start with a bigger base.

 2. Provide Materials for a Fort

 Of course, every good fort starts with good materials.
-You can build dozens of designs with just with a Fort Magic building kit.
+You can build dozens of designs with just a Fort Magic building kit.
 You can also use fabric such as old sheets of paper to cover your fort.
-You’ll want to lay everything out so that it’s easily accessible as your student starts engineering their own fort.
+You’ll want to lay everything out so that it’s easily accessible as your kids start to build their own fort.

 3. Practice Basic Steps for Fort Building